-- No main window orientation that faces North. - No unnecessarily complex building shapes that results in a high form factor. - Simple building shapes should be prioritised. - Glazing ratio should not exceed 25 30% to manage overheating risk and heating demand.
+- No main window orientation that faces North. - No unnecessarily complex building shapes that result in a high form factor (see paragraph 65). - Simple building shapes should be prioritised. - Glazing ratio should not exceed 25 30% to manage overheating risk and heating demand.